radoslav180/DiNGO/README.md

 ### 4.1.
 First run

 When DiNGO is run for the first time it will create three folders: annotations, download and mapping.
 The first folder is intended to contain default ontology and annotation files.
-The files can be downloaded and updated by using update module (see Update Module section).
+The files can be downloaded and updated by using update module (see [Update module](#51-update-module-1) section).
 Downloaded files are temporally placed in download folder.
 The third folder, mapping, is location where DiNGO downloads UniProt, HUGO and SwissProt files (see Update Module section).

 ### 4.2.
 Command line options